Your regular vet bills are bad enough without unnecessary emergency expenses.

 - Forelimb injuries below the knee

-The older or compromised pet may also need special consideration.
+Older or ailing pets also need special consideration.
 Asthmatic cats may need air conditioning.
-Dogs with various respiratory conditions, heart disease, collapsing tracheas, laryngeal paralysis and so on are heat intolerant.
+Dogs with various respiratory conditions, heart disease, collapsing tracheas and laryngeal paralysis are heat intolerant.
 If they look uncomfortable, they are uncomfortable.
-Get them in the shade, near the fan or in the A/C!
+Get them in the shade, near the fan or in the A/C.

-What is my worst-nightmare emergency?
-When an owner comes in with a situation that could have been avoided, and cries poverty.
-Now we have to work on a way to save the pet’s life and figure out a way for the owner to pay for the life-saving care.
-This stinks!
-For everyone.
+My worst nightmare is when a client comes in with an avoidable emergency situation and cries poverty.
+Now we have to work on a way to save the pet’s life and figure out the complex financials to boot.
+This stinks — for everyone.